 Our Guild Meetings

 Our business year runs from September to the following August with a meeting held all months except July and August (for summer break) and then December (for a Christmas activity).
 We usually meet at the Electric Theater located at 68 East Tabernacle in St. George.
+Our October meeting will be held on the 3rd floor of the Children’s museum on 100 South and Tabernacle.
 Occasionally we will go to another location.
 Our meetings give us a time to meet for Guild Business, have a Program on quilting, as well as time for members to ‘Show-n-Tell’ about projects they have worked on.
 Membership offers many benefits (see the Membership Tab), including opportunities to meet others at meetings, join a Friendship Group, and serve as a volunteer in Guild positions.
 Visitors are welcome at our meeting – come and see what we have that might interest you!
 Take a peek at one of our meetings:

 We hope you enjoy these quilts made by Guild members that were displayed at a recent meeting.

 There is an activity for everyone.
 Each is designed to provide a learning experience and a lot of fun for our members.

 Each year we have a Block of the Month program starting in January running for 6 months.
 Each month a drawing and door prize will be given at the Guild Meeting for those who have completed their blocks that month.
 At the September meeting everyone will be able to show their assembled quilt top.